Ryangupta8/target_detection/README.md

 6) roslaunch pointcloud_processing sep_processing.launch

+Also need to test the launch file target_detection/launch/pose_Estimation.launch which appeared to have the correct remap args

 - current target class is chair. you might change this clas in sep_processing.cpp directly at this moment. will work on configuration later.